 One example of this can be found in the tundra area.
 The volcanos and lava rivers aren’t just for show, they’re explorable thanks to track layouts.
 One, in particular, had me driving down a loop into a 90-degree drop into the heart of a volcano, then twist around the caldera to exit out the side.
 Nothing I can write here can help show how wild parts of the map are, you just need to drive it and experience it for yourself.

 Even the races feel so well thought out.
-They aren’t just driving around this map, they feel themed, and not just themed like in the base game with off-road, drag, etc. They are tied to specific new track elements or specific portions of the new zones.
+They aren’t just driving around this map.
+They feel themed, and not just themed like in the base game with off-road, drag, etc. They are tied to specific new track elements or specific portions of the new zones.
 My favorite one was an earlier one involving the water chutes.
 Those are so much fun to drive down, and the chaos of 12 cars going down one at once set up many opportunities to pass the competition.
 Another was all about those waterfalls I mentioned, driving all up and down them, trying to take advantage of speed to win or the 90-degree uphills to screw over those trying to pass.

 The final improvement is the speed.
 There is such an emphasis on speed beyond what you’d expect.
 Hitting 300+ miles per hour in the first 10 minutes and then building up to that by unlocking better car licenses sets a bar that I loved achieving.
-Then throw in loops or going off jumps over bottomless gaps?
+Then throw in loops or go off jumps over bottomless gaps?
 It creates a wild time.
 My only regret is, it almost spoils the base game in a way.
 Why go back to explore beautiful Mexico when driving around this expansion is just so much more fun?

 Forza Horizon 5: Hot Wheels has again found a way to raise the bar for the Forza Horizon franchise and, in general, DLC.
-Its speed, races, and varied tracks almost make the base game not nearly as fun to experience.
+Its speed, races, and varied tracks make the base game not nearly as fun to experience.
 Yet they all add new things to the game to make the package an even more unforgettable experience.
 Regardless of what you hoped the licensed DLC would be, Hot Wheels now feels like the perfect choice, even if it isn’t new.
 But this circles back to one of my points that I know will be easily answered like always: “how can Playground Games improve on an experience that already feels just about perfect?”

 Forza Horizon 5: Hot Wheels